omar-polo/phos/README.md

 # phos

-An experimental Gemini client written in Common Lisp.
+Phos (short for phosphophyllite) is both a Gemini client library for Common Lisp and an experiment at making a GUI in lisp.

 ## License